girder/girder/docs/migration-guide.rst

   folder models has been removed.
 * The unused ``user`` parameter of the ``isOrphan`` methods in the file, item, and folder models has been removed.
+* Several core models supported an older, nonstandard kwarg format in their ``filter`` method.
+  This is no longer supported; the argument representing the document to filter is now always called ``doc`` rather than using the model name for the kwarg.
+If you were using positional args or using the ``filterModel`` decorator, this change will not affect your code.
 * Multiple configurable plugin loading paths are no longer supported.
 Use ``girder-install plugin <your_plugin_path>`` to install plugins that are not already in the plugins directory.
 Pass ``-s`` to that command to symlink instead of copying the directory.